 Your doctor may feel the area around the affected bone for any tenderness, swelling or warmth.
 If you have a foot ulcer, your doctor may use a dull probe to determine the proximity of the underlying bone.

 Your doctor may order a combination of tests and procedures to diagnose osteomyelitis and to determine which germ is causing the infection, such as:

 Blood tests may reveal elevated levels of white blood cells and other factors that may indicate that your body is fighting an infection.
 If your osteomyelitis was caused by an infection in the blood, tests may reveal what germs are to blame.

 - X-rays.
 X-rays can reveal damage to your bone.
 However, damage may not be visible until osteomyelitis has been present for several weeks.
-More detailed imaging tests may be necessary if your osteomyelitis has developed more recently.
+More-detailed imaging tests may be necessary if your osteomyelitis has developed more recently.

 - Computerized tomography (CT) scan.
 A CT scan combines X-ray images taken from many different angles, creating detailed cross-sectional views of a person's internal structures.

 An open biopsy requires anesthesia and surgery to access the bone.
 In some situations, a surgeon inserts a long needle through your skin and into your bone to take a biopsy.
 This procedure requires local anesthetics to numb the area where the needle is inserted.
 X-ray or other imaging scans may be used for guidance.

-- Lalani T. Overview of osteomyelitis in adults. http://www.uptodate.com/index.
+- Lalani T. Overview of osteomyelitis. https://www.uptodate.com/home.
 Accessed Sept.
-21, 2012.
+13, 2015.

 - Marx JA, et al., eds.
 Bone and joint infections.
 In: Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Sept.
 13, 2015.